 We completed our initial public offering on November 21, 2007.
 In that offering and in a concurrent private offering we raised net proceeds before offering expenses of approximately \$533.6 million.
-We have commenced investing these proceeds, and as of June 30, 2008, had a portfolio of RMBS and whole mortgage loans of approximately \$1.9 billion.
+We completed a second public offering and second private offering on October 29, 2008.
+In these offerings we raised proceeds before offering expenses of approximately \$309.6 million and we are commencing investing these proceeds.